Department of Public Health

 Road traffic crashes not only affect the victims, but also their families, friends, and employers.
 In developing countries like India, the cost of long-term care for the injured or the loss of income due to disability drive many families into poverty.
 The Department of Public Health for Road Safety studies post-accident sequelae which are related to socio- economic determinants.
 Imparting knowledge in this sector helps to reduce disability and catalyze the process of rehabilitation.

-The Department of Public Health for Road Safety to examines issues in primary prevention, trauma care, and rehabilitation.
-Epidemiological and statistical analysis of road safety data is used to address a number of priority areas:
+The Department of Public Health for Road Safety examines issues in primary prevention, trauma care, and rehabilitation.
+Epidemiological and statistical analysis of road safety data is used to address a number of priority areas.

 Risk and protective factors with respect to road users: Road safety can only be improved once the factual causes and consequences of road crashes are known.
 Police records and crash data in India list drivers as being responsible for majority of the road crashes, blaming them for serious violations and carelessness.
 These are only a partial set of possible risk and precipitating factors.
 Available research from organisations like NIMHANS & IRTE have estimated that many crashes due to driver negligence could be attributed to physical and mental conditions.
 Police reports do not reveal other contributing factors about road users such as a driver's ill health, stress, fatigue, tiredness or visual impairment which may have contributed to these crashes.